CapgeminiTechHub/Amazon-web-services-1/README.md

 - "Ask Phoenix"
 - "[do something] from Phoenix"

-will open the skill and perform the action you asked.
+will open the skill and perform an intent if desired.

 # Explain Tech Hub